- There were around 9,400 new cases of pancreatic cancer in the UK in 2013, that’s 26 cases diagnosed every day.

 - Worldwide, more than 330,000 people were estimated to have died from pancreatic cancer in 2012, with mortality rates varying across the world.

-- Pancreatic cancer survival is higher for patients diagnosed at a younger age.
+- Pancreatic cancer survival in England is higher for people diagnosed aged under 50 years old (2009-2013).

 - 37% of pancreatic cancer cases each year in the UK are linked to major lifestyle and other risk factors.

 - A person’s risk of developing pancreatic cancer depends on many factors, including age, genetics, and exposure to risk factors (including some potentially avoidable lifestyle factors).

 - Smoking is the main avoidable risk factor for pancreatic cancer, linked to an estimated 29% of pancreatic cancer cases in the UK.

 - An estimated 37% of pancreatic cancers in the UK are linked to lifestyle factors including smoking, and overweight and obesity (12%).

 - Physical activity, fruits, and foods containing folate may relate to lower pancreatic cancer risk, but evidence is unclear.

 - Alcohol, red meat, ionising radiation, and certain medical conditions and infections may relate to higher pancreatic cancer risk, but evidence is unclear.